AGMach7/scala/README.md

       }
      ```

-  See more on the [officiel documentation](https://docs.scala-lang.org/scala3/book/control-structures.html)
+  See more on the [official documentation](https://docs.scala-lang.org/scala3/book/control-structures.html)

 ## Functions